OOC9490/sei_project0/README.md

 ## Problems in the creation of Tic Tac Toe
 1. Not hard coding "winning combinations" for the program to check against
-2. Pre-rendering a gameboard - this limited me to 3 by 3 board, but it wasn't something I wanted to prioritise heavily in creating the program.
+2. Pre-rendering a gameboard - this limited me to a 3 by 3 board, but it wasn't something I wanted to prioritise heavily in creating the program.

 ## For the future
 - [ ] Addition of an AI that utilises the "Minimax Algorithm"